 Most people experience itchy ears for brief moments throughout their life, but for some, itchiness is a persistent problem that requires special medical attention.
 Those individuals with uncontrollably itchy ears may suffer from long-term discomfort due to a greater underlying issue.

-In addition to dry skin, outer ear infections, otherwise known as otitis externa or swimmer’s ear, can make the ears itchy.
-Outer ear infections may develop after swimming if water in the ear canal does not evaporate and bacteria begins to grow.
+- An outer ear infection, otherwise known as otitis externa or swimmer’s ear, can make the ears itchy.
+Outer ear infections may develop after swimming if the water in the ear canal does not evaporate and bacteria begins to grow.
 Outer ear infections can also be caused by abrasions in the ear canal from cotton swabs, fingernails, and other foreign objects such as bobby pins.
 In some instances, outer infections can be fungal in nature, which requires special attention.
 Otitis externa may cause swelling of the ear canal, pain, and drainage in addition to itchiness.
 Medical intervention is needed to treat infections of the outer ear, whether they are fungal or bacterial.

-In addition to the conditions listed above, itchy ears may have other causes.
-Some people even develop chronic itching due to a nervous behavior.
-Those individuals start itching to “self sooth” while anxious and the over itching causes the ear to become irritated.
+- In addition, some people even develop chronic itching due to a nervous behavior.
+Those individuals start itching to “self-soothe” while anxious and the over itching causes the ear to become irritated.
 In this instance, a conscious effort by the individual is needed to break the pattern and stop the nervous behavior.

 What to Avoid